-Aside from just looking at overarching industry groups, our work also examines the share of workers that are foreign-born in specific occupations and jobs.
-Immigrants in Idaho, like the country as a whole, are often overrepresented in either high-skilled or particularly labor-intensive positions.
-While foreign-born workers make up 8.4 percent of the state's employed population, they account for 66.8 percent of graders and sorters of farm products.
-They also make up 41.2 percent of those working as maids and housekeepers, and more than one in five of the state's physicians and surgeons.
+Aside from just looking at overarching industry groups, our work also examines the share of the workforce that is foreign-born in specific occupations and jobs.
+Immigrants in Virginia, like the country as a whole, are often overrepresented in either high-skilled or particularly labor-intensive positions.
+While foreignborn workers make up 15.9 percent of the state's